 Sometimes I want to bake something sweet, but I just don't want a big fuss with a mixer or running the oven for an hour.

-Chewy Almond Squares Recipe
+Chewy Almond Squares (Blondies)

 To make the decorative almond halves, take a whole raw almond and pinch it between your fingers.
 Use a serrated bread knife to carefully cut the almond in half.
 The almond has a natural break-point so it should split easily once you start to cut it.

 No need for a mixer for this recipe, all you need is a whisk and a strong spoon.